Skip to main content

 How to book

 For groups, tours of the Fort and the Sea Museum are available in both French and English upon request.
 You can arrange this in advance by telephoning or making an email enquiry.
-For individual visitors, the Fort Royal guided tours are available from 15th June to 15th September (several daily departures).
-The tour is free once you have paid the entry fee to the Fort Royal.
+For individual visitors, the Fort Royal guided tours are available.
 Ask at reception for the times of these tours when you buy your tickets.